s73p1n/Hack-togone/HSR2020/Forensic/IsSoPrivate/README.md

 ![Image](./Images/ftp_stream.png)

 Now, let's have a look at the FTP-data traffic.
 5338453 bytes have been transfered from 10.13.13.105 to 10.13.13.103.
-And we can see some path and a "PK" string in the ascii content of the ftp-data flow stream.
+And we can see some paths and a "PK" string in the ascii content of the ftp-data flow stream.
 It's certainly the private.zip file.
-Let's save its the binary content through wireshark.
+Let's save its binary content through wireshark.

 ![Image](./Images/ftp-data_stream.png)